Census-designated place: History

-The Census Bureau reported data for some unincorporated places as early as the first census in 1790 (for example, Louisville, Kentucky, which was not legally incorporated in Kentucky until 1828), though usage continued to develop through the 1890 Census, in which the Census mixed unincorporated places with incorporated places in its products with "town" or "village" as its label.
+The Census Bureau reported data for some unincorporated places as early as the first census in 1790 (for example, Louisville, Kentucky, which was not legally incorporated in Kentucky until 1828), though usage continued to develop through the 1890 census, in which the census mixed unincorporated places with incorporated places in its products with "town" or "village" as its label.
 This made it confusing to determine which of the "towns" were or were not incorporated.

-The 1900 through 1930 Censuses did not report data for unincorporated places.
+The 1900 through 1930 censuses did not report data for unincorporated places.

-For the 1940 Census, the Census Bureau compiled a separate report of unofficial, unincorporated communities of 500 or more people.
-The Census Bureau officially defined this category as "unincorporated places" in the 1950 Census and used that term through the 1970 Census.
-For the 1950 Census, these types of places were identified only outside "urbanized areas".
+For the 1940 census, the Census Bureau compiled a separate report of unofficial, unincorporated communities of 500 or more people.
+The Census Bureau officially defined this category as "unincorporated places" in the 1950 census and used that term through the 1970 census.
+For the 1950 census, these types of places were identified only outside "urbanized areas".
 In 1960, the Census Bureau also identified unincorporated places inside urbanized areas (except in New England, whose political geography is based on the New England town, and is distinctly different from other areas of the U.S.), but with a population of at least 10,000.
-For the 1970 Census, the population threshold for "unincorporated places" in urbanized areas was reduced to 5,000.
+For the 1970 census, the population threshold for "unincorporated places" in urbanized areas was reduced to 5,000.

-For the 1980 Census, the designation was changed to "census designated places" and the designation was made available for places inside urbanized areas in New England.
-For the 1990 Census, the population threshold for CDPs in urbanized areas was reduced to 2,500.
+For the 1980 census, the designation was changed to "census designated places" and the designation was made available for places inside urbanized areas in New England.
+For the 1990 census, the population threshold for CDPs in urbanized areas was reduced to 2,500.
 From 1950 through 1990, the Census Bureau specified other population requirements for unincorporated places or CDPs in Alaska, Puerto Rico, island areas, and Native American reservations.
-Minimum population criteria for CDPs were dropped with the 2000 Census.
+Minimum population criteria for CDPs were dropped with the 2000 census.

-The Census Bureau's Participant Statistical Areas Program (PSAP) allows designated participants to review and suggest modifications to the boundaries for CDPs.
-The PSAP was to be offered to county and municipal planning agencies during 2008.
+The Census Bureau's Participant Statistical Areas Program (PSAP) allows designated participants to propose new CDPS as well as review and suggest modifications to the boundaries of existing CDPs.
+The PSAP was to be offered to county and municipal planning agencies in 2008.